secretgraph/secretgraph/README.md

 # TODO

 -   fix production build
--   revert to asgi as soon as staticfiles problems are solved
--   net: resource tracking of references
 -   remove/handle orphan nets (no cluster assigned)
 -   dataclass for returns instead of simple dicts to have typing
 -   document net resource tracking, ClusterGroups
 -   mainCtx.cluster for communicating current cluster of content
 -   actions: states
 -   X-Key response: shared key of private key
--   port settings importer to formik
 -   hash algo should be part of hashes hash?????
 -   implement settings/config
 -   too many queries when selecting node (sidebar is also updated, because updateId?)